mauriciotogneri/jan/README.md

 * Not equal: ``!=``
     * Example: ``!= a b``

-These two comparison operators receive either two numbers, two booleans or two strings as input and return a boolean as a result.
+These two comparison operators receive either two numbers, two booleans, two strings or two lists as input and return a boolean as a result.

 * Less: ``<``
     * Example: ``< a b``